allenttchen/go/README.md

 # go

-Implementing the Board Game Go and Creating Go AI
+Play the Board Game Go with Go AI from scratch

+Current State: Still a weak agent.
+It will get better.